malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 How did this happen?
 Here are a couple reasons:
 1. During training, the reinforcement learner played games against the **Optimal** Player.
 This optimal player always plays optimal moves which pursue the most win conditions while blocking the opponent's win.
 This strategy is predictable.
 Knowing this, the mischevious player played a move that it knew the optimal player would not play.
-2. The **reinforcement learner** can also get stuck playing the same moves over and over again by its own design.
+2. The **reinforcement learner**, by its own design, can also get stuck playing the same moves over and over again.
 If the reinforcement learner plays <span style="color:blue;">5</span> on its first turn and it leads to a win, it will be more likely to play <span style="color:blue;">5</span> in the second game, which, if it again leads to a win, will further reinforce the probability of playing space <span style="color:blue;">5</span>...in fact it might never get practice playing space <span style="color:blue;">1</span>.

-So how can we train better so that the reinforcement learner is better prepared for every situation?
+So how can we train the reinforcement learner so that it is exposed to more situations?

 ## Exploration vs Exploitation

-The reinforcement learner currently plays "exploitatively", meaning that it will always be more likely to choose a move that historically led to a higher score.
-We can instead force it to play more "exploratively" by increasing the probability of choosing other moves, in order to gain breadth of experience.
+The reinforcement learner currently trains "exploitatively", meaning that it will always be more likely to choose a move that historically led to a higher score.
+We can instead have it train "exploratively" by increasing its probability of choosing different moves, to gain breadth of experience.

-**RL Terminology:** The [exploration–exploitation tradeoff](https://en.wikipedia.org/wiki/Exploration%E2%80%93exploitation_dilemma) is fundamental in reinforcement learning (RL).
+**RL Terminology:** The [exploration–exploitation tradeoff](https://en.wikipedia.org/wiki/Exploration%E2%80%93exploitation_dilemma) is fundamental in reinforcement learning.
 Exploration involves seeking new, uncertain opportunities to discover potential future rewards, while exploitation involves leveraging existing knowledge and resources to secure immediate, known benefits.
 {: .notice--info}

-In order to accomplish a higher level of exploration, we can introduce an epsilon parameter in the reinforcement learner which controls the rate at which it explores vs exploits.
+To accomplish a higher level of exploration, we can introduce an epsilon parameter in the reinforcement learner which controls the rate at which it explores.
+We'll keep the epsilon parameter high during training to encourage exploration.

+## Training Round 2